 Do not dry the CPAP gear in direct sunlight, otherwise, it may cause discoloration.

 CPAP machines must be replaced regularly.
 If you are not sure about the replacement procedure, please contact the supplier for help.

 LEEL CPAP Cleaner-Best Choice for You

-LEEL CPAP cleaner uses Activated Oxygen (O3) to kill 99.99% of bacteria, disinfecting the CPAP mask and humidifier water chamber, reaching every corner of your CPAP without leaving odor smell.
+LEEL CPAP cleaner uses Activated Oxygen (O3) to kill 99.99% of bacteria, disinfecting the CPAP mask and humidifier water chamber, reaching every corner of your CPAP without leaving an odor smell.
 It will quickly complete the disinfection within 30 minutes, you can use the equipment immediately after completing the sanitation work and don’t need to do anything else.

 With its small and elegant appearance, LEEL CPAP cleaner can be with us anywhere, travel, work, sport… Simple operation and convenient carrying.
-Compare with most CPAP brands, all accessories included in LEEL, there is no need to buy extra accessories.
+Compare with most CPAP brands, all accessories are included in LEEL, there is no need to buy extra accessories.
 Besides, it has a lower price than other similar products in the market.

 How to use LEEL CPAP cleaner

-First, open the box and place out all the accessories, check if there is one part missing.
-(Including LEEL CPAP cleaning machine, LEEL sanitizing bag, USB charger cable, power plug, adapter and connector, user manual) Put the resealed mask neatly into the disinfection bag, first put the mask in, and then circulate the tube put it in, leaving the end of the tube outside.
+First, open the box and place out all the accessories, and check if there is one part missing.
+(Including LEEL CPAP cleaning machine, LEEL sanitizing bag, USB charger cable, power plug, adapter and connector, and user manual) Put the resealed mask neatly into the disinfection bag, first put the mask in, and then circulate the tube put it in, leaving the end of the tube outside.
 Connect the larger adapter to the end of the tube on the side of the CPAP cleaner.
-Finally, press the power button, put the cleaner aside in a flat place, and wait.
+Finally, press the power button put the cleaner aside in a flat place, and wait.
 If you are confused, you can watch the official website video tutorial.